 Student Research

-As part of FinTech West's internship programme, two students from our university partner network have produced micro-research papers exploring emerging topics with direct relevance to the South West FinTech community.
+As part of FinTech West's internship programme, students from our university partner network have produced policy research and micro-research papers exploring the current regulatory landscape and emerging topics with direct relevance to the South West FinTech community.

 Hengjun Qiu (MSc FinTech with Data Science, University of Bristol) examines the gap between the UK's stablecoin reserve regulations and the cross-chain contagion risks that sit outside current regulatory scope.
 Drawing on the Terra collapse and the 2023 USDC de-peg, the paper proposes practical safeguards including smart contract circuit breakers, dynamic loan-to-value adjustments, and on-chain loss-absorbing buffers.